 - calculate the ETA to communicate to the following link in the chain.

 In all business sectors where just-in-time operating is the norm, it is easy to understand how reliability of a given data item such as the ETA conditions each actor’s operating efficiency and overall performance with respect to the logistics chain.
-For deliveries of goods or onsite services to an end customer, being able to communicate a reliable ETA is a crucial driver for success, underpinning as it does the vital statistics of the fulfilment business: the quality of service as perceived by the customer, and their satisfaction.
+For or onsite services to an end customer, being able to communicate a reliable ETA is a crucial driver for success, underpinning as it does the vital statistics of the fulfilment business: the quality of service as perceived by the customer, and their satisfaction.